Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence: Methods

-By now, all the efforts only resulted looser bounds and measures with narrower capture ranges. \textit{Is it possible to seek breakthroughs from the opposite direction, obtaining a tighter bound and then a new measure with wider capture range?}
+Up until now, all the efforts have only led to looser bounds and measures with narrower capture ranges. \textit{Could we possibly explore breakthroughs by approaching the problem from the opposite direction, aiming to achieve a tighter bound and consequently, devise a new measure with a broader capture range?}

 The bound in Pearson's $r$ is intrinsically provided by Cauchy-Schwarz Inequality, which is one of the most widespread and useful inequalities in mathematics.
 Cauchy-Schwartz Inequality is so classic and reliable that one seldom tries to improve it.
-All the abovementioned bounds are looser than that provided by Cauchy-Schwartz Inequality.
+Both bounds in ${r^ + }$ and ${r^ = }$ are looser than that provided by Cauchy-Schwartz Inequality.
 To loosen Cauchy-Schwartz Inequality might be easy while to tighten such a classic inequality might be relatively difficult.
 However, we find that it is not impossible to improve the tightness of Cauchy-Schwarz Inequality.
 In other words, there exists sharper bound for covariance, which will be depicted in the next section.

-\subsection{New Inequality Tighter than Cauchy-Schwarz Inequality}
+\subsection{New inequality tighter than Cauchy-Schwarz Inequality}

 Before deriving the new inequality, we will briefly review the classic Cauchy-Schwarz inequality, which is common in textbooks.
-The Cauchy–Schwarz inequality states that for $\boldsymbol{x}$ and $\boldsymbol{y}$, we have
+The Cauchy–Schwarz inequality states that for $x$ and $y$, we have

 where $\left\langle { \cdot , \cdot } \right\rangle $ is the inner product. and $\left\| \cdot \right\|$ is the norm.
-The equality holds if and only if $\boldsymbol{x}$ and $\boldsymbol{y}$ are linearly dependent, i.e., $\boldsymbol{y} = a{\boldsymbol{x}}$ for some constant $a \ne 0$.
+The equality holds if and only if $x$ and $y$ are linearly dependent, i.e., $y = a{x}$ for some constant $a$.

 After defining an inner product on the set of random variables using the expectation of their product, i.e., $\left\langle {X,Y} \right\rangle = EXY$, the Cauchy–Schwarz inequality becomes